 PEMDAS doesn’t cover it all!

-To throw a few more kinks into it, check out how wikipedia explains some .
+To throw a few more kinks into it, check out how wikipedia explains some special cases of the order of operations. .
 Factorials aren’t covered in PEMDAS, neither are the order of exponents.

 Let them play king: they create the rules!